meryt/node-rate-limiting-proxy/README.md

 node-rate-limiting-proxy
 ========================

-Redis-backed per-API-key rate-limiting proxy server
+Redis-backed per-API-key rate-limiting reverse proxy

 ## Purpose

-This is a simple forwarding proxy that simulates a rate-limiter sitting between the client and the server.
+This is a simple reverse proxy that simulates a rate-limiter sitting in front of a Web server.
 It is intended for development use only.

 It keeps track of requests-per-minute to specified resources and refuses access with a 429 status once a hard-coded rate limit (configurable in config.js) has been reached.
 It also adds HTTP headers to provide rate-limiting information to the client.